πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Implementing It in C

-Using the knowledge from the previous socket lesson, we'll build an SMTP client.
+Building on the previous socket lesson, let's build an SMTP client.

 Helper Functions

-First, a helper that makes sending and receiving easy.
+First, a helper that makes sending a command and reading the response straightforward.

 #include <stdio.h>